Raylehnhoff/jh-test/README.md

     2. Contains objects that would typically be externally shared in a common nuget file for downstream consumption
 2. RedditScraper.Poller
     1. `Workers/` - Contains all of the Background workers that make this system work
-    2. `Services - Contains a persistence layer/microservice mock class
+    2. `Services/` - Contains a persistence layer/microservice mock class

 ## Technologies